ratulalahy/intro_to_swe/projects/milestone-2.md

 ---

 ## Overview
+In [Milestone 1](milestone-1), you built the foundation for your project — forming your team, defining your vision, setting up tools, and capturing your first high-level feature list.
+Now it is time to move from vision to definition and from definition to a working first version.
+In the software industry, this stage is where ideas are transformed into precise requirements, visualized through models, and proven through an early but functional product.

 With your project foundation set, it's time to define what your {span .text-gradient-todo}`**To-Do List**` app truly needs—like turning vague ideas into precise specs, just as engineering teams do before building.
 In this milestone, you'll refine your feature list into structured user stories, create a `Software Requirements Specification (SRS)`, model key elements with `UML diagrams`, select a `Minimum Viable Product (MVP)`, and implement a simple `Command-Line Interface (CLI)` version in Python (e.g., basic task addition, listing, and completion).
 This draws on requirements engineering and modeling concepts, focusing on clarity and feasibility without advanced design or automated testing—validate manually to ensure it works as intended.

-By the end of this milestone, you'll have documented requirements, visual models, and a functional CLI MVP, ready for expansion in later phases.
-Continue using GitHub releases for versioning.
+By the end of this milestone, you will have `documented requirements`, `visual models`, and a `functional CLI-based MVP` — all versioned through `GitHub releases` for professional tracking.
+This deliverable will serve as a validated and documented starting point for expanding your application in later milestones, ensuring each new feature builds on a reliable and well-understood base.

 ---